 - Months of planning allowed the actual replacement to take place over a three-day shutdown of the plant, under budget and ahead of schedule.

-The installation of the boiler, which converted the facility to cogeneration, increased the plant’s energy efficiency and cost effectiveness and reduced its emissions below Department of Environmental Protection requirements.
-Power that is not needed by the client will be sold back to the grid.
+- Conversion to cogeneration increased the plant’s energy efficiency and cost effectiveness and reduced its emissions below Department of Environmental Protection requirements.